fasacorp/anchor-bot-tutorial/README.md

 > ⚠️ Running anchor bot on windows is inherently more risky than running on a linux box as linux is much more stable.
 I recommend running the anchor bot on a headless linux installation on raspeberry pi or nuc or similar.
 > You should also consider the security of your seed when running on a windows machine.
 It's not safe as your seed is stored in clear.

-YOU ARE RUNNING THE BOT AT YOUR OWN RISK AN I DECLINE EXPLICITELY ANY LOSS THAT MAY ARISE DUE TO THIS TUTORIAL.
+YOU ARE RUNNING THE BOT AT YOUR OWN RISK AND I DECLINE EXPLICITELY ANY LOSS THAT MAY ARISE DUE TO THIS TUTORIAL.

 ## Software requirements
 On windows you will need: